 - Shoprite Supermarkets, Inc. v.
 Yonkers Plaza, 29 A.D.3d 564 (2d Dep’t 2006) First Appellate decision to detail requirements for Rent Demand and Notice to Cure.

 - Classic Realty LLC v.
 DHCR, 2NY3d 142 (2004).
 In Luxury decontrol setting, tenant cannot submit amended tax return during “comment” period to avoid high-income deregulation.

 - Nobu Next Door LLC v.
 Fine Arts Housing, Inc., 3 A.D.
 3d 335 (1st Dep’t 2004).
 Tenant’s business judgment in failing to timely exercise lease renewal clause in lease was not excusable.

 - Graubard Mollen, et. al. v.
 600 Third Avenue Associates, 93 N.Y.2d 508 (1999).
 Detailed the scope and nature of “Yellowstone” Injunctive Relief; obtained more than $500,000.00 in interest for client on late rental payments.
 Decision analyzed in New York State Law Digest, September 1999.

 - Rose Associates v.
 Lenox Hill Hospital, 262 A.D.2d 68, (1st Dep’t 1999).
-Obtained more than two million dollars in use and occupancy arrears from holdover hospital tenant.
+Obtained more than $2 million in use and occupancy arrears from holdover hospital tenant.